axakon/hackathon-embedded-basics/README.md

 The boilerplate `main.py` file contains all imports and libraries (including links to the documentation) that you will need to complete the below challenges!

+Remember, Python requires proper indentation of code to work!

 ## Challenge
 Your mission is to expand on the boilerplate code found in `main.py` by adding the following functions:
 - Printing "Button pressed" (or similar) to the console when the button is pressed